Start a Project

 Then this shortcode calls a function callback () inside a plugin’s class which again calls a function render () that is used to render the Twig template supplied in the shortcode.

-Imagine you have a website with multiple users, some of them are contributors.
-Because of a flaw in the WPML Plugin up to version 4.6.12, a contributor could potentially exploit the template system to run their own code on your server.
+Due to a flaw in the WPML Plugin (up to version 4.6.12), contributors on your website could exploit the template system to execute their code on your server.

 Here’s a step-by-step explanation of how an Authenticated attacker (Contributor) exploit this vulnerability;